3dgeo-heidelberg/pytreedb/README.md

 #### b) Clone this Repo and Use Anaconda Environment

+Clone this repository with `git clone` and use it as your working directory.
+You may work in the stable `main` branch or the `dev` development branch.

 Simply use the given `Anaconda` environment file [environment.yml](environment.yml) provided in this distribution, which contains all dependencies to run and build resources.

 `$ conda env create --file environment.yml --force`

-Then clone this repository with `git clone` and use it as your working directory.
-You may work in the stable `main` branch or the `dev` development branch.
+Instead, you can also install just the dependencies from the requirements file with pip.

+`$ python -m pip install -r requirements.txt`

+or the entire package:

+`$ python -m pip install .`

+Finally, if you want to contribute to the library's development you should also install its additional Python dependencies for testing and documentation building:

+`$ python -m pip install -r requirements-dev.txt`

 ### Connect to MongoDB (localhost / server / Atlas cloud)
 `pytreedb` requires a working connection to a `MongoDB` database.
 It does not matter where the MongoDB is running as connection is simply made via `pymongo` (see code in [examples](examples) and our [Jupyter notebooks](notebooks)).
 We successfully tested localhost, server and [MongoDB Atlas cloud](https://www.mongodb.com/basics/mongodb-atlas-tutorial) connections.
 For your own MongoDB installation, just follow the [official installation instructions](https://docs.mongodb.com/manual/installation/)).